|Position:||Senior Associate Athletic Trainer|

-Shelly Mullenix began at LSU in 1997 as part of the LSU Athletic Training Staff, coming to Baton Rouge from Florida State, where she worked as a Graduate Assistant Athletic Trainer from 1992-1993.
-She was promoted to Assistant Athletic Trainer at FSU in 1993 and served in that capacity until December 1996.
+Shelly Mullenix began at LSU in 1997 as part of the LSU Athletic Training Staff, coming to Baton Rouge from Florida State, where she worked as a graduate assistant athletic trainer from 1992-1993.
+She was promoted to assistant athletic trainer at FSU in 1993 and served in that capacity until December 1996.

-Mullenix also owns Integrated Sports Management, LLC, a consulting company that provides a unique system of program administration integrating four critical components of successful collegiate athletics: drug testing, mental health services, peer leadership and proper nutrition.
+Mullenix also owns Integrated Sports Management, LLC, a consulting company that provides a unique system of program administration, integrating four critical components of successful collegiate athletics: drug testing, mental health services, peer leadership and proper nutrition.
 Through ISM, Mullenix has consulted with several Division I programs and worked three seasons as a contracted consultant for the Miami Dolphins providing support services in the area of nutritional and psychological consultation.

 She is married to Matthew Mullenix and has twin daughters, Maggie and Briana.